First Aid Hints

 - Prepare to perform CPR.

-CPR should only be performed on a casualty who is missing three signs of life.
+CPR should only be performed on a casualty who is missing two signs of life.
 When we happen across a casualty we should always follow the DRSABCD protocol.

 Check for danger to yourself AND to the casualty.